-4. A dose related increase in hair count was seen at week 12 and 24 in patients receiving Avodart, significant increases were also observed in the finasteride treatment group.
-The increase in hari count was maintained after the cessation of treatment aw=t week 36 (12 weeks after medication discontinuation) in the Avodart 0.5mg and 2.5mg treatment groups, but not in the finasteride or Avodart 0.05mg and 0.1mg treatment groups.
+4. A dose-related increase in hair count was seen at week 12 and 24 in patients receiving Avodart, significant increases were also observed in the finasteride treatment group.
+The increase in hair count was maintained after the cessation of treatment aw=t week 36 (12 weeks after medication discontinuation) in the Avodart 0.5mg and 2.5mg treatment groups, but not in the finasteride or Avodart 0.05mg and 0.1mg treatment groups.

 5. The most common drug-related adverse events were decreased libido experienced by 13% of subjects receiving Avodart 2.5mg/day, followed by headaches experienced by 8% of the Avodart 0.1mg/day group and 6% of the Avodart 0.5mg/day and 2.5mg/day group.

-Some information contained in this response may be outside the approved prescribing information for Avodart .
-This response is not intended to offer recommendations for administerin Avodart in a manner inconsistent with its approved labeling.
-In order for Glaxo Smith Kline to monitor the safety of avodart, we encourage healthcare professionals to report adverse events or suspected overdoses to the company at 888-825-5249.
+Some information contained in this response may be outside the approved prescribing information for Avodart.
+This response is not intended to offer recommendations for administering Avodart in a manner inconsistent with its approved labeling.
+In order for Glaxo Smith Kline to monitor the safety of Avodart, we encourage healthcare professionals to report adverse events or suspected overdoses to the company at 888-825-5249.
 Please consult the Prescribing Information for Avodart.

-Testosterone is the major circulating androgen in the body, but must be converted to dihydrotestosterone (DHT) via the enzyme 5 a -reductase in order to be active in the skin (3).
+Testosterone is the major circulating androgen in the body but must be converted to dihydrotestosterone (DHT) via the enzyme 5 a -reductase in order to be active in the skin (3).
 Studies have shown that men with 5 a -reductase deficiency do not develop AGA (*3,4).
 Therefore, 5 a -reductase inhibitors have been evaluated for the treatment of AGA due to their ability to inhibit the conversion of testosterone to dihydrotestosterone (3,5).
-Two iso forms of 5 a -reductase are known, type 1 and type 2.
+Two isoforms of 5 a -reductase is known, type 1 and type 2.
 Type 2 is predominately located in human genital tissue.
-Type 1 is distributed throughout the body, and predominates in the skin and scalp (3).
+Type 1 is distributed throughout the body and predominates in the skin and scalp (3).

 One clinical trial evaluating the use of Avodart in AGA has been conducted and is discussed below.
 No large, prospective clinical trials have evaluated the use of Avodart for this use.

-A phase 2, multi-center, double blind, placebo-controlled study was conducted in 416 males with AGA, ages 21 to 45 year, to evaluate the dose response relationship of repeated doses of Avodart (0.05mg, 0.1mg,0.5mg, and2.5mg daily) on hair count compared to placebo for 6 months.
+A phase 2, multi-center, double-blind, placebo-controlled study was conducted in 416 males with AGA, ages 21 to 45 years, to evaluate the dose-response relationship of repeated doses of Avodart (0.05mg, 0.1mg,0.5mg, and2.5mg daily) on hair count compared to placebo for 6 months.
 Safety and tolerability of the varying doses of Avodart and finasteride 5mg daily compared with placebo were also investigated.
 At the time this study was conducted, the1-mg dosage strength of finasteride that is currently approved for the treatment of AGA was not available (7).

 |Table 1: Hair count: change from baseline using 0.79square inch target area